uvlad7/json_scanner/README.md

     $ sudo apt install libyajl2 libyajl-dev

-YOu can also use `libyajl2` gem is to obtain the library.
+You can also use `libyajl2` gem to obtain the library.
 Install it before installing `json_scanner`:

     $ gem install libyajl2 -v '2.1.0'